rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 # Iconoclasm

-Literally, *breaking of images* -- iconoclasm is the deliberate destruction of artwork, typically religious artwork.
+Literally, *breaking of images* -- an iconoclasm is the deliberate destruction of artwork, typically religious artwork.

 Iconoclast movements have been an ongoing pattern *within* Christianity, such as the [Byzantine Iconoclasm](https://en.wikipedia.org/wiki/Byzantine_Iconoclasm) or more recently during the [Reformation](https://folgerpedia.folger.edu/Idolatry:_Icons_and_Iconoclasm).
-The influences of which have persisted through the ages and have resulted in bland protestant churches standing in sharp contrast to the iconographic beauty of orthodox churches.
+The influences of iconoclasms have persisted through the ages and have resulted in bland protestant churches standing in sharp contrast to the iconographic beauty of orthodox churches.

 While the accusation was usually *idolatry*, an icococlasm was the violent destruction of icons (images) of Christ, as well as defacing and even destroying churches.
 Much